grgzpp/Vector/README.md

 **Pay transaction** (User)

 Pay a transaction (records the event and moves the money).
+It requires OTP two factor authentication.

 Route:
 ```bash